SigitNurhanafi/SigitNurhanafi/README.md

 - 👋 Hi, I’m @SigitNurhanafi
-- 👀 I’m interested in ...
+- 👀 I’m interested in tecnology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning social a life
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tecnology

 <!---